mobizt/FirebaseClient/README.md

 `<network_status_callback>` The network status callback function.

-In the `<net_connect_callback>`, the complete operations for the carier (network) and internet connection should be performed and waits until the internet connection was established.
+In the `<net_connect_callback>` function, the complete operations for the carier (network) and internet connection should be performed and waits until the internet connection was established.

 In the `<network_status_callback>` function, the `status` (Boolean variable) that provided in the function, should set with the network status.